Conan the Barbarian: Publication history

 Robert E. Howard created Conan the Barbarian in a series of fantasy stories published in Weird Tales from 1932.
 Howard was searching for a new character to market to the burgeoning pulp outlets of the early 1930s.
 In October 1931, he submitted the short story "People of the Dark" to Clayton Publications' new magazine, Strange Tales of Mystery and Terror (June 1932).
 "People of the Dark" is a story about the remembrance of "past lives", and in its first-person narrative, the protagonist describes one of his previous incarnations: Conan is a black-haired barbarian hero who swears by a deity called Crom.
 Some Howard scholars believe this Conan to be a forerunner of the more famous character.

 In February 1932, Howard vacationed at a border town on the lower Rio Grande.
 During this trip, he further conceived the character of Conan and also wrote the poem "Cimmeria", much of which echoes specific passages in Plutarch's Lives.
-According to some scholars, Howard's conception of Conan and the Hyborian Age may have originated in Thomas Bulfinch's The Outline of Mythology (1913), which inspired Howard to "coalesce into a coherent whole his literary aspirations and the strong physical, autobiographical elements underlying the creation of Conan".
+According to some scholars, reading Thomas Bulfinch inspired Howard to "coalesce into a coherent whole his literary aspirations and the strong physical, autobiographical elements underlying the creation of Conan".

 Having digested these influences upon returning from his trip, Howard rewrote a rejected story, "By This Axe I Rule!"
-(May 1929), replacing his existing character Kull of Atlantis with his new hero and retitling it "The Phoenix on the Sword".
+(May 1929), replacing his existing character Kull of Atlantis with his new hero and re-titling it "The Phoenix on the Sword".
 Howard also wrote "The Scarlet Citadel" and "The Frost-Giant's Daughter", inspired by the Greek myth of Daphne, and submitted both stories to Weird Tales magazine.
 Although "The Frost-Giant's Daughter" was rejected, the magazine accepted "The Phoenix on the Sword" after it received the requested polishing, and published it in the December 1932 issue.
 "The Scarlet Citadel" was published the following month.

 "The Phoenix on the Sword" appeared in Weird Tales cover-dated December 1932.
 Editor Farnsworth Wright subsequently prompted Howard to write an 8,000-word essay for personal use detailing "the Hyborian Age", the fictional setting for Conan.
 Using this essay as his guideline, Howard began plotting "The Tower of the Elephant", a new Conan story that was the first to integrate his new conception of the Hyborian world.

 The publication and success of "The Tower of the Elephant" spurred Howard to write more Conan stories for Weird Tales.
 By the time of Howard's suicide in 1936, he had written 21 complete stories, 17 of which had been published, as well as multiple unfinished fragments.